 ICPPD – A holistic approach to training and education

 The holistic approach to health and well-being is the hallmark of the International College for Personal and Professional Development (ICPPD).
-The approach to holistic training and education also marks a sea-change in Irish attitudes to mental health.
+The approach to holistic training and education in third level also supports a change in Irish attitudes to mental health.

 Thankfully, we are a lot more open to mental health practices and counselling these days.
 What’s more, we are increasingly beginning to accept that a holistic approach to health and well-being is necessary.